bofm/docker-stacks/README.md

 Opinionated stacks of ready-to-run Jupyter applications in Docker.

+# CHANGED in this fork:

+1. Miniconda latest with Python 3.6
+2. Latest Jupyter + Hub + Notebook
+3. nbextensions + autopep8

 ## Quick Start

 If you're familiar with Docker, have it configured, and know exactly what you'd like to run, this one-liner should work in most cases: